MFlorO/30-Days-Of-React/08_Day_States/08_states.md

 ## What is State?

-What is state ?
-The English meaning of state is _the particular condition that someone or something is in at a specific time_.
+<span style="color: yellow"> What is state ?
+The English meaning of state is _the particular condition that someone or something is in at a specific time_. </span>

 Let us see some states being something - Are you happy or sad? - Is light on or off ?
 Is present or absent ? - Is full or empty ?
 For instance, I am happy because I am enjoying creating 30 Days Of React challenge.
 I believe that you are happy too.

-State is an object in react which let the component re-render when state data changes.
+<span style="color: yellow"> State is an object in react which let the component re-render when state data changes. </span>

 ## How to set a state

-We set an initial state inside the constructor or outside the constructor of a class based component.
-We do not directly change or mutate the state but we use the _setState()_ method to reset to a new state. .
+We set an initial state inside the constructor or outside the constructor of a class based component. <span style="color: yellow"> We do not directly change or mutate the state but we use the _setState()_ method to reset to a new state. </span> .
 As you can see below in the state object we have count with initial value 0.
 We can access the state object using _this.state_ and the property name.
 See the example below.

 ```js
 // index.js